Elizabeth Loftus | The Memory Factory || Radcliffe Institute

 36:56

-• Conservatives more likely to fall for Obama handshake photo, liberals for Bush photo based on political orientation.
+• Conservatives more likely to fall for Obama handshake photo, liberals for Bush photo

-• Efficient method developed to plant false memories in a group setting.
+• Efficient method developed to plant false memories in a group setting

 54:27

-False Memories: Ethical Concerns and Fragile Recollections
+False Memories: Ethical Implications and Fragility

 • Some intelligent and successful individuals can develop false beliefs or memories.